-The Issuer is licensed by the Superintendent under the NYBL to maintain the Guarantor as a New York state-licensed branch, and the Guarantor is examined and regulated by the NYDFS and the Federal Reserve Board.
-As a New York-licensed branch of a foreign bank, the Guarantor is subject to a system of banking regulation and
+The Issuer conducts banking activities in the United States through its New York branch (the "Guarantor").
+The Issuer is licensed by the Superintendent under the NYBL to maintain the Guarantor as a New York state-licensed branch, and the Guarantor is examined and regulated by the NYDFS and the Board of Governors of the Federal Reserve System (the "Federal Reserve Board").
+As a New York state-licensed branch of a foreign bank, the Guarantor is subject to a system of banking regulation and supervision that is substantially equivalent to that applicable to a bank chartered under the laws of the State of New York.